Skip to main content

 globalAll connected clients

-tenant:{tenantId}:role:{role}All clients with a role in a tenant
+tenant:{tenantId}:role:{role}All clients in a tenant with a specific role

 user:{userId}A specific user